 It’s important to properly remove any raccoon latrines.
 Failure to observe safety protocols could put you and your family at increased health risk.
 Professionals have the equipment and know-how to prevent any disease from spreading.
 This is not a do-it-yourself job.
 If raccoon feces are ingested it can be very dangerous.

-Removing raccoons from your attic, chimney and property is the best way to prevent a build of raccoon droppings.
-Upon discovering a raccoon latrine or evidence of a raccoon den site in your home contact Skedaddle Humane Wildlife Control.
+If you already have raccoons living in your attic, chimney or somewhere else on your property, the best way to prevent a build of raccoon droppings is with swift removal.
+Upon discovering a raccoon latrine or evidence of a raccoon den site in your home, contact Skedaddle Humane Wildlife Control.
 Skedaddle technicians can safely remove raccoons and all their droppings from your property and home.
 Call today!
 1-888-592-0387